Unless the context specifically indicates otherwise, the meaning of words or terms used in these regulations shall be as follows:

 “Right-of-way” means any strip or area of land, including surface, overhead, or underground, granted by deed or easement, for construction and maintenance according to designated use, such as for drainage and irrigation canals and ditches, electric power, telephone lines, gas, oil, water and other pipelines, highways and other roadways, sewers, surface water detention and flow, and tunnels.

-“Standard specifications” means the current edition of the district’s Standard Specifications for Construction of Domestic Water Systems.
+“Standard specifications” means the current edition of CVWD’s standard specifications for construction of sanitation systems.

 “Street” means any highway, road, street, avenue, alley or way, either public or private.

-“Tax roll” means the process of levying property, through annual property taxes, to recapture unpaid charges for water and other services.
+“Tax roll” means the process of levying property, through annual property taxes, to recapture unpaid charges for sewer and other services.

 “Tenant” means a person who rents or leases a unit which he/she does not own.